djeada/Linux-Notes/notes/containers_and_docker.md

 ## Containers and Docker

 Containers have fundamentally changed the way software is built, shipped, and run.
-If you've spent time administering Linux systems—managing packages, configuring services, and troubleshooting dependency conflicts—you already understand the pain that containers were designed to solve.
+If you've spent time administering Linux systems, managing packages, configuring services, and troubleshooting dependency conflicts, you already understand the pain that containers were designed to solve.
 A container packages an application together with all of its dependencies, libraries, and configuration files into a single, portable unit that runs consistently on any Linux system.

 Unlike traditional approaches where you install software directly onto a host and hope that library versions don't clash, containers provide **process-level isolation** using features built right into the Linux kernel.
 Technologies like **namespaces** (which isolate what a process can see) and **cgroups** (which limit what resources a process can consume) make containers lightweight and fast.
-There is no separate operating system to boot—containers share the host kernel and start in milliseconds.
+There is no separate operating system to boot, containers share the host kernel and start in milliseconds.

 Docker popularized containers by providing a simple CLI and a standardized image format.
 Today, containers are at the heart of DevOps workflows, continuous integration pipelines, and orchestration platforms like Kubernetes.
 Whether you're deploying a single web application or managing hundreds of microservices, understanding containers is an essential skill for any Linux administrator moving into DevOps.